Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage-automation.md

 If a bug/feature/request/general question is not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
 The AVM core team will also be assigned on the issue.
 ### ITA01BCP.1-2

-If a bug/feature/request/general question that has the label of "Type: AVM 🅰️ ✌️ ⓜ️" is not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
+If a bug/feature/request/general question that has the label of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>" is not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
 The AVM core team will also be assigned on the issue.

 ### ITA02BCP.1-2

-If after an additional 3 business days there's still no update to the issue that has the label of "Type: AVM 🅰️ ✌️ ⓜ️", the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
+If after an additional 3 business days there's still no update to the issue that has the label of "<mark style="background-color:#F0FFFF;">Type: AVM 🅰️ ✌️ ⓜ️</mark>", the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.

 ### ITA02TF.1-2